 Khormez wondered what the arch admiral could have to say that was so urgent.
 Whatever the case may have been, it would be good to hear from his friend and trusted ally once again.
 “All right,” he consented.

-“Right away,” the other Alquaborian acknowledged and then vanished as the screen went black again.
+“Connecting you now,” the other Arquel acknowledged and then vanished as the screen went black again.
 When it came back online, he was faced with the visage of the Quorilaxian arch admiral.
 Zifthota stood over three times as tall as Khormez, but one could not discern that from looking at the screen.
 These two men had met in person and were thus fully aware of the other’s true size, but the current lack of a reference for scale helped to place them on a more equal footing.
 Indeed, extending that idea to a perhaps comical extreme, one can imagine how much more persuasive a Human would seem if her face were to fill a massive video monitor on a Quorilaxian conference room wall than if she were among her audience, standing upon a table next to drinking vessels taller than she was.

 “One of our ships has disappeared,” the admiral noted.
 “Do you have any knowledge of its whereabouts?”

 The general was bewildered.
 “I am sorry, Admiral, but the manner in which you manage your fleet is none of my concern.”

 “Perhaps…but how you manage it is a different matter entirely.”

 “What do you mean?” the general asked in confusion, unaware of what the admiral was leading up to.